-Have you checked out the latest prices at the grocery store and the pump?
+Have you checked out the latest prices at the grocery store and the gas pump?

 We have had low inflation with relatively stable pricing for years, primarily due to the Federal Reserve’s efforts.
-However, the low inflation levels could change as our economy rebounds from the pandemic.
+However, the inflation levels are changing as our economy rebounds from the pandemic.
 To find higher rates, you have to go back to 1990, when inflation was 6.1%.
 Double-digit inflation was more common in the 1970s, with its peak at 13.3% in 1979.

 Table of Contents